-Allergy alert: naproxen sodium may cause a severe allergic reaction, especially in people allergic to aspirin.
-Symptoms may include hives, facial swelling, asthma (wheezing), shock, skin reddening, rash, blisters.
-If an allergic reaction occurs, stop use and seek medical help right away.
-Stomach bleeding this product contains a nonsteroidal anti-inflammatory drug (NSAID), which may cause stomach bleeding.
-The chance is higher if you: are age 60 or older, have had stomach ulcers or bleeding problems, take a blood thinning (anticoagulant) or steroid drug, take other drugs containing an NSAID (aspirin, ibuprofen, naproxen, or others), have 3 or more alcoholic drinks every day while using this product, take more or for a longer time than directed.
-Do not use if you have ever had an allergic reaction to any other pain reliever/fever reducer, right before or after heart surgery.
-Ask a doctor before use if you have problems or serious side effects from taking pain relievers or fever reducers, stomach problems that last or come back, such as heartburn, upset stomach or stomach pain, ulcers, high blood pressure, taken a diuretic, bleeding problems, heart or kidney disease, reached age 60 or older.
-Ask a doctor or pharmacist before use if you are taking any other drug containing an NSAID (prescription or nonprescription), taking a blood thinning (anticoagulant) or steroid drug, under a doctor's care for any serious condition, taking any other drug.
-When using this product take with food or milk if stomach upset occurs, long term continuous use may increase the risk of heart attack or stroke.
-Stop use and ask a doctor if you feel faint, vomit blood, or have bloody or black stools.
-These are signs of stomach bleeding, pains gets worse or lasts more than 10 days, fever gets worse or lasts more than 3 days, you have difficulty swallowing, it feels like the pill is stuck in your throat, you develop heartburn, stomach pain or upset gets worse or lasts, redness or swelling is present in the painful area, any new symptoms appear.
+Stomach Bleeding Warning: This product contains an NSAID, which may cause severe stomach bleeding.
+The chance is higher if you: are age 60 or older, have had stomach ulcers or bleeding problems, take a blood thinning (anticoagulant) or steroid drug, take other drugs containing prescription or nonprescription NSAIDs (aspirin, ibuprofen, naproxen, or others), have 3 or more alcoholic drinks every day while using this product, take more or for a longer time than directed.
+Do not use if: you have ever had an allergic reaction to any other pain reliever/fever reducer, or right before or after heart surgery.
+Ask a doctor before use if: the stomach bleeding warning applies to you, you have a history of stomach problems such as heartburn, you have high blood pressure, heart disease, liver cirrhosis, or kidney disease, you are taking a diuretic, you have problems or serious side effects from taking pain relievers or fever reducers, or you have asthma.
+Ask a doctor or pharmacist before use if you are: under a doctor's care for any serious condition, or you are taking any other drug.
+When using this product: take with food or milk if stomach upset occurs, the risk of heart attack or stroke may increase if you use more than directed or for longer than directed.
+Stop use and ask a doctor if: you experience any of the following signs of stomach bleeding: feel faint, vomit blood, have bloody or black stools, have stomach pain that does not get better, pain gets worse or lasts more than 10 days, fever gets worse or lasts more than 3 days, you have difficulty swallowing, it feels like the pill is stuck in your throat, redness or swelling is present in the painful area, or any new symptoms appear.
 If pregnant or breast-feeding, ask a health professional before use.
 It is especially important not to use naproxen sodium during the last 3 months of pregnancy unless definitely directed to do so by a doctor because it may cause problems in the unborn child or complications during delivery.
 Keep out of reach of children.
-In case of overdose, get medical help or contact a poison control center right away.
-Do not use if carton is open or if foil seal imprinted with safety squeeze on bottle opening is missing or broken.
+In case of overdose, get medical help or contact a Poison Control Center right away.